CtrlK

 Progressive Disclosure

 Excellent progressive disclosure structure.
-The SKILL.md serves as a concise routing overview with clearly signaled one-level-deep references to four specific guideline files in the examples/ directory.
-Navigation is straightforward and well-organized.
+The SKILL.md serves as a concise routing overview with clearly signaled one-level-deep references to specific guideline files in the examples/ directory.
+Each communication type maps to a specific file.

 3 / 3